AckeeCZ/lokse/packages/plugin-non-breaking-spaces/README.md

-# @lokse/plugin-
+# @lokse/plugin-non-breaking-spaces

 Plugin for replacing white spaces after single letter characters with non-breking space.

 In some languages there are special chracters such as `§ or ¶` or even single letter words like `a` etc.
-These characters should not stay by the end of the lines, by the languge typographic rules, therefore we replace them with non-breking space, to force them appera on a new line.
+These characters should not stay by the end of the lines, by the languge typographic rules, therefore we replace them with non-breking space, to force them appear on a new line.

 https://practicaltypography.com/nonbreaking-spaces.html